rhyskeepence/trigger/README.md

     - "**/Ignored.hs"
   tasks:
     - "stack build"
-  run:
+  exec:
     - "target/executable"
 ```

 Which consists of:

-- `dirs`: one or more directories to watch for changes
+- `dirs`: one or more directories to watch for changes.
+To reduce file handles, it is best to keep this as scoped as possible (rather than using `.`).
-- `files`: one or more file globs.
+- `files`: one or more file globs, relative to the current working directory.
 Files that don't match will not trigger.
 - `ignore`: (optional) one or more file globs.
 Overrides the above file globs to exclude particular files.
 - `tasks`: (optional) one or more tasks, which are run sequentially in the foreground.
 Any error will stop subsequent tasks.
-- `run`: (optional) one or more background processes.
+- `exec`: (optional) one or more background processes.

+This configuration can be repeated for other directories and tasks.